dschaffer/taxster/README.md

 Represents a TaxResult used by the Checkout page in the Tax Service.
 It contains the tax rate and subtotal with tax as decimal numbers.

 ### GetTaxRateForLocation
 Takes API credentials and a TaxRequest as a JSON string and sends a request to the TaxJar Sales Tax API.
 After a successful request and response it returns a tax rate as a decimal number. -1 is returned when an error result is returned from the API and an error is written to the console.
-If request fails an error is written to the console.
+If the request fails an error is written to the console.

 ### GetTaxResultForOrder
 Takes subtotal and shipping amounts, API credentials and a TaxRequest as a JSON string and calls GetTaxRateForLocation.
 Calculates a tax amount and returns a TaxResult object.